God has good reasons for allowing evil to exist.

 6. God allows rebellion and its evil for the complete and ultimate destruction of evil and sin through Jesus Christ (Hebrews 2:14–18; 1 John 3:8).

 7. God allows people who sin and rebel to continue to live by God’s mercy and so have the opportunity to repent, because God loves all and wants everyone to repent and be saved (1 Timothy 2:4; 2 Peter 3:9).
 God made humanity in His likeness and gives humanity the ability to trust Him and to repent from the rebellion of sin.

 8. God’s gives strength to the faithful to become holy and live in holiness (Romans 6:15–19; 1 Corinthians 10:12–13; 1 Thessalonians 5:23–24).

-3. God allows evil and that allows the greatest acts of good — repentance, mercy, compassion, forgiveness, comfort, & relief — that cannot exist otherwise (Luke 5:32; 6:20–49).
+9. God allows human rebellion and its evil that allows the greatest acts of good — repentance, mercy, compassion, forgiveness, comfort, and relief — that cannot exist otherwise (Luke 5:32; 6:20–49).

 10. God allows human rebellion that produces evil with its suffering so that God’s grace strengthens a person’s character through suffering that cannot develop without suffering (Romans 5:3–5; 8:16, 28; 2 Corinthians 12:7–10).

 11. While God allows human rebellion to weaken flesh unto death, decay, and suffering, God gives peace and rest by the grace of God in this life now in Jesus Christ (Romans 8:16; Philippians 1:27–30; James 1:2–4; cf. 1 Peter 3:14; 4:1, 12; 5:10).